New Brighton, New Zealand: Early settlement

 One of the first businessmen who saw potential in New Brighton was English settler Joseph Harrop Hopkins.
 On 7 November 1872, Hopkins purchased 150 acres for £300.
 Within two years, Hopkins built a boarding house and a hotel.
 After approval from the Licensing Authority on 28 April 1874, the hotel was named "New Brighton".
 In order to attract new visitors to the area and provide a comfortable and attractive mode of transport, Hopkins purchased an expensive 170-passenger paddle steamer which run daily from central Christchurch (Wards Brewery) to New Brighton.
 However the steamer didn't attract as much attention as desired and Hopkins fell into financial troubles.
 In 1875, he had to sell the steamer and his land.

+Another person who played a prominent part in the development of the 'Beach' settlement in its early days was George Thomas Hawker (1840–1924) nicknamed "The Father of New Brighton".
+He arrived from England to Lyttelton in 1865 and operated a bakery in Caledonian Road.
+He moved to the Beach district in 1869 opening a bakery.
+Mr Hawker had great faith that the area would become a great seaside resort building one of the first houses on Seaview Road.
+He bought a lot of land in New Brighton and Bexley area (naming it after Bexley, Kent, England).
+He owned donkeys for beach rides and belonged to the Pleasant Point Boat Club, New Brighton Library Committee, Rifle Club and Commodore of the local Power Boat Club.
+As a New Brighton Borough Councillor, in 1907 he moved to rename many of the local streets to what they are now.
+His Great Grandson Wayne Hawker remembers that he gave land for Central New Brighton Primary School as the Government was trying to get it to be part of the local Church.

 Early development of the area was slow.
 By 1884, according to official records, only 16 houses were present.
 From 1885, a gradual increase in the number of houses occurred, roads and streets were planned, and the first shops appeared.
 Development accelerated in the following years.
 The area used be known simply as the "Beach", which was part of the Avon River Road Board District.
 As the development continued, the area became a borough in 1897.
 By 1901, New Brighton reached 1,008 residents.
 This number further increased to around 4,000 by 1922.
+In 1941 the borough was annexed by Christchurch City.